 AI will produce a significant disruption to society that must be thoughtfully planned to reduce the negative effects that it will inevitably produce.
 The more care we put into planning the direction of AI in both our industry’s future and our personal future, the better we will be able to limit its disruption and keep it from coming anywhere near the doom and gloom predicted in the dystopian view.

-The Utopian View
+The Utopian View of AI Future

 The second popular view of AI has it leading humanity into a utopian future.
 Those who take this view accept the figures of near-universal job loss as not only true, but a cause for celebration.
 They picture a society in which AI frees humankind from the need to work for a living, thus permitting humanity to pursue the advancement of altruism and culture.